-18 What advice do you give companies to prepare for shareholder activism?
+What advice do you give companies to prepare for shareholder activism?
 Is shareholder activism and engagement a matter of heightened concern in the boardroom?

 There are no structural defences to shareholder activism that we would typically recommend.
 Defensive tactics, such as poison pills or rights plans, would generally run afoul of the prohibition on defensive tactics in the Takeovers Code and would likely be inconsistent with the duties of directors to exercise their powers for a proper purpose and in the best interests of the company.
-Generally, New Zealand's corporate law regime is seen as shareholder friendly and gives a number of rights to shareholders summarised elsewhere in this chapter to support the engagement.
+Generally, New Zealand's corporate law regime is seen as shareholder-friendly and gives shareholders a number of rights to support the engagement.